openlawteam/lao-docs/docs/Proceeds.md

 ## Can The LAO recycle or reinvest proceeds?

 Members acting by a majority vote may reinvest or retain for investment any proceeds to effect The LAO investments, pay expenses (outlined [here](/FeesExpensesCarry) or otherwise provided for in The LAO's Operating Agreement), or create reserves.

+## If a member votes against a proposed deal, but does not “rage quit,” will he or she still benefit from possible future profits?
+In other words, are all projects’ possible future returns shared equally amongst the members?

+> Yes, the member would benefit from the future profits even if the member voted against the investment.
+In effect, you're agreeing to the will of the voting members and if you don't like the decision you have the right to rage quit all or part of your undeployed Ether.